tcardoso2/vermon/README.md

 	main.AddNotifier(n, `Received notification from: ${m.name}`);
     e.AddChange(10);

+From version 0.3.3 onwards, it is possible to attach a Notifier based on node-raspistill, RaspistillNotifier, which means you can use your Raspberry pi camera to take pictures when movement is detected.
+Here's an example which takes a snapshot once the Raspberry pi detects movement via the PIRMotionDetector connected to pin 17 (requires a sensor like the Infrared motion sensor HC-SR501):

+	var md = require('t-motion-detector');
+	var mdr = require('t-motion-detector-433');

+	var env = new md.Entities.Environment();
+	initialMD = new md.Extensions.PIRMotionDetector(17);
+	md.Start({
+		environment: env,
+		initialMotionDetector: initialMD
+	});

+	camNotifier = new md.Extensions.RaspistillNotifier();
+	md.AddNotifier(camNotifier);

 To configure locally to be notified via Slack first update your hook URL file (I'm working on overriding this in a local.js file so that this does not have to be done on the config.js of the package itself (I know it is uglyish for now)):
 ````
 profiles = {